pwcremin/react-native-watson/README.md

 TextToSpeech.initialize("your-username-here", "your-password-here")
 ```

-Note that service credentials are different from your Bluemix username and password.
+Note that service credentials are different from your IBM Cloud username and password.

 See [Getting Started](https://www.ibm.com/watson/developercloud/doc/common/index.html) for more information on getting started with the Watson Developer Cloud and IBM Cloud.